 FXF v a national sporting association (ongoing)

 Claim arising from sexual and emotional abuse of well-known professional athlete.
 Includes allegations of mishandling of complaints by the responsible national sporting institutions.
+Olinga appeared in the Court of Appeal in relation to an important procedural question in July 2023.
 Led by James Counsell KC.

 Acting unled for a claimant who suffered a brain injury in a road traffic accident, resulting in persisting neurological symptoms and severe psychiatric injury.
 Liability admitted.
-Losses likely in excess of £200,000.
+Claim settled for significant 6 figure sum in 2023.

 RR v (1) TP (2) MIB (2021)